-- Teams will be grouped in clusters according to natural geographic proximity.
+- 2. Remaining teams will continue to be grouped in clusters according to natural geographic proximity.
 Teams shall then be paired according to geographic proximity.
 A team may be moved to numerically balance the bracket if geographic proximity is maintained.
 Teams shall be paired and eligible according to geographic proximity (within 500 miles).
-An exception may be granted when there are not enough teams within the 500-mile radius to fill the region; - Teams may be seeded on a regional basis using the regional-selection criteria.
-However, geographic proximity shall take precedence over seeding; - Teams from the same conference shall not play one another in the first round. - The highest-seeded team that meets all selection criteria shall be selected as the host institution, provided geographic proximity is maintained.
+An exception may be granted when there are not enough teams within the 500-mile radius to fill the region.
+Geographic proximity shall take precedence over seeding for teams below the top-8 seeds. - 3.
+Teams from the same conference shall not play one another in the first round. - 4.
+The highest-seeded team that meets all selection criteria shall be selected as the host institutions, provided that geographic proximity is maintained and they meet all site selection criteria.